simonjulianl/tp/docs/team/ramaven.md

     * What it does: Enables the app to follow the mockup more closely by changing from the original dark grey theme of AB3 to a light theme with hues of blue and turquoise
     * Notable PRs: [PR #120](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/120)
-    * Credits: This heavily uses JavaFx.
+    * Credits: This heavily uses JavaFx's CSS feature.

 * **Enhancement to existing feature**: Develop more robust ```find``` command
   * What it does: Allows user to search for entries based on their category (Doctor, Patient, or Activity),